“COME ON OVER HERE WITH THAT SUGAR STICKY SWEET STUFF.” Sugarland

 In a medium heavy bottom saucepan, mix the water and sugar.
 Cook over low heat for 5-10 minutes until the sugar dissolves, but do not stir!
 Increase the heat to medium and boil, uncovered for about 5-7 minutes, until the sugar turns a warm, chestnut brown.
 (Sounds like a hair color!)
 Swirl the pan to stir the sugar.
 But watch carefully at this point because it can go from caramel to burnt sugar very quickly!
 Take the pan off of the heat and slowly and carefully add the cream and vanilla.
 The cream will bubble and splatter and the caramel will solidify.
 Add the butter and salt.
 Simmer over low heat, stirring constantly until the caramel is well mixed and the sauce is smooth.
 Cool at least 4 hours.
-The caramel will thicken as it cools and when it is refrigerated.
+The caramel will thicken as it cools and will keep for up to 2 weeks, refrigerated.

-Enjoy and come back and tell me how you used this sweet and sticky sauce!
+Enjoy and come back and tell me how you used this sugar, sticky, sweet stuff!